Backpage Prostitution Stings in Polk County

 A study by the Arizona State University conducted in 2012 found that 80% of listing on Backpage are for prostitution-related activities.
-In 2013, Polk County Sheriff Grady Judd was publically threating to criminally investigate Backpage and its executives for its graphic pictures and thinly veiled pricing - but then Sheriff Judd began using Backpage as a way to funnel unsuspecting individuals into large sting operations that garnered national media attention.
+In 2013, Polk County Sheriff Grady Judd was threatening to criminally investigate Backpage and its executives for its graphic pictures and thinly veiled pricing – but then Sheriff Judd began using Backpage for his elaborate sting operations.
+It was an easy way to funnel unsuspecting individuals into large sting operations that garnered national media attention.

 Although Backpage closed its adult services section a year earlier, it continued to be a marketing place for the sex trade through its “dating” section.
 Court records show that in California alone, Backpage made about $2.5 million per month from its ads.
 Prior to being shut down in April of 2018, Backpage had consistently won battles in court based on protections in the Communications Decency Act.